Sutherland finally gets the okay from local council

 Orbex has signed a 50-year lease to use this spaceport, and has been building its Prime rocket in a facility nearby.
 It had hoped to complete a first launch in 2023, but that is clearly not going to happen.
 It had applied for a launch license in February 2022, but apparently the Civil Aviation Authority (CAA) in the United Kingdom has still not issued it, almost two years later.

-Much of the environmental opposition to the Sutherland spaceport was initially instigated by a billionaire who had invested in the competing Saxaford spaceport on the Shetland Islands.
+Much of the environmental opposition to the Sutherland spaceport was initially instigated by a billionaire who had invested in the competing Saxavord spaceport on the Shetland Islands.
 Though his lawsuit was dismissed in August 2021, this does not mean that the opposition by him and others has ceased.

-Overall, it appears that like at SaxaVord in Shetland, work at Sutherland has significantly slowed in recent months.
+Overall, it appears that like at Saxavord in Shetland, work at Sutherland has significantly slowed in recent months.
 It appears both are being blocked for regulatory reasons, delays that once again provide an opportunity for the spaceports being developed in Norway and Sweden.

 German rocket startup signs deal with Norwegian spaceport